opendatahub-io-contrib/genai-llm-rag-pattern/README.md

 The deployment method for validated pattenrs is [described here](https://validatedpatterns.io/patterns/multicloud-gitops/mcg-getting-started/).

 1. An OpenShift Cluster with
-   1. Cluster admin rights logged in with `oc` where the repo is cloned out
+   1. Cluster admin rights logged in with `oc` where the repository is cloned out
-   1. Connectivity through to github (or an equivalent git platform)
+   1. Connectivity through to GitHub (or an equivalent git platform)
    1. GPUs on at least one node within the cluster.